mgpluscss/mgplus/readme.md

 Striking the perfect balance between features and simplicity

-Mg+ (Milligram Plus) was built on top of [milligram](https://github.com/milligram/milligram) and provides a minimal setup of styles for a fast and clean starting point without any dependencies
+Mgplus was built on top of [milligram](https://github.com/milligram/milligram) and provides a minimal setup of styles for a fast and clean starting point without any dependencies

-Mg+ is specially designed to quickly create a website or a small page with minimal dependencies for better performance and higher productivity
+Mgplus is specially designed to quickly create a website or a small page with minimal dependencies for better performance and higher productivity

 ****Only one css file, around 58 KB minified****